FAQ’s

 Are there any out of camp trips?

 TAC goes on out of camp adventure trips in our local area.
-These include day mountain biking trips in the Pocono State forest, day & overnight canoe trips down the Delaware River, day & overnight sailing trips on lake Wallenpaupak and day & overnight hiking trips in the Highpoint State Forest.
+These include day mountain biking trips in the Pocono State Forest, day canoe trips down the Delaware River, day sailing trips on Lake Wallenpaupack and day hiking trips in the Highpoint State Forest.
+Campers also leave camp to compete in inter-camp games and tournaments.
+We play in different leagues giving our campers opportunity to compete in sports such as basketball, soccer, baseball, lacrosse, roller-hockey, tennis meets, swim meets and more.
+Finally, on our changeover day from 1st to 2nd session, our full summer campers go on a out of camp trip for the day.

 What is Total Specialty Camps (TSC)?